 Look At Me Now Headland walk is a short, easy walking route with fabulous scenic views far out to sea, a lookout and beach access.

 Whilst dogs are prohibited on the headland, you may partake in some puppy playtime at the northern end of Emerald Beach.
-See map for details.
+Please note: Emerald Beach is not patrolled.